robbyrussell/indexter/README.md

   <img src='assets/inDexter_logo.jpg' width="600" height="186" alt="inDexter logo" title="inDexter" />
 </p>

 A gem for discovering foreign key indexes that may be missing from your Rails project.
-I don't recommend using this yet, it's only just begun.

 ### Example